inet256/inet256/docs/22_Daemon_Config.md

 - `param1` is a parameter specific to `algo1`.
 The parameter `param1` is set to different values in each instantiation.

 Network algorithms have to be compiled into the daemon to be used.
-The `networks` command in the CLI can be used to list the networks the daemon implements.
+The `ls-networks` command in the CLI can be used to list the networks the daemon implements.
 Different forks of the project may ship with different networks.